k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Operating.md

     </tr>
     <tr>
       <td><code>--fabric-version=</code></td>
-      <td>Allows you to override the Fabric version specified in the .env file</td>
+      <td>Allows you to override the Fabric version specified in the .env file using the desired image tag.
+E.g., 8.2.1_46 </td>
     </tr>
     <tr>
       <td><code>--compose=</code></td>